List of Adventure Time characters: Lumpy Space Princess

-Voiced by Pendleton Ward

-Lumpy Space Princess, often abbreviated as LSP, is the princess of Lumpy Space, an alternate dimension.
+Lumpy Space Princess (voiced by Pendleton Ward), often abbreviated as LSP, is the princess of Lumpy Space, an alternate dimension.
 As a "Lumper", made out of "irradiated stardust", she can convert other beings into Lumpers by biting them.
-LSP is spoiled and sarcastic, and is often shown living outdoors with salvaged furniture and appears to be homeless, because she has run away from her parents, who are the king and queen of Lumpy Space.
-She speaks with a thick Valley Girl Accent.
+LSP is spoiled, sarcastic, and a narcissist, and is often shown living outdoors with salvaged furniture and appears to be homeless, because she has run away from her parents, who are the king and queen of Lumpy Space.
+She speaks with a thick valley girl accent.
 LSP's relationship to Finn and Jake has always come off as nonchalant, but in the episode "Gotcha", LSP realizes that Finn is a person of good moral standing who teaches her that beauty comes from the inside, and in her premiere episode, she reveals to Finn that he's supposed to be her real friend, not like the "fake" ones she has in Lumpy Space.

 Flame Princess

-Voiced by Jessica DiCicco

-Flame Princess, whose first name is Phoebe, is the 16-year-old princess of the Fire Kingdom, the daughter of the Flame King, and is one of Finn's friends.
+Flame Princess (voiced by Jessica DiCicco), whose first name is Phoebe, is the 16-year-old princess of the Fire Kingdom, the daughter of the Flame King, and is one of Finn's friends.
 Like all other inhabitants of the Fire Kingdom, she is covered with fire, the very flames emitted from her body being extensions of herself that intensify when she becomes emotionally excited.
 While she was initially referred to as being destructive by her own father, she has a more naïve nature that prompts her to act on her emotions.
 Finn describes her as "passionate".
 When she was a toddler, her father attempted to exile her to Ooo out of fear that she would one day usurp the throne, but when Princess Bubblegum returned her, he locked her up instead.
 In the episode "Ignition Point" after asking Finn to retrieve candles from the Fire Kingdom, she inadvertently expressed her dislike of her father; this largely stems from her imprisonment.
 Eventually, Flame Princess begins to question herself, and doubts whether or not she is in fact evil.
 Finn is insistent that she is not evil and takes her on a journey into a dungeon to help her sort out her thoughts.
 Flame Princess comes to the conclusion that, while she is a lover of destruction, she only enjoys destroying bad guys.
 Flame Princess and Finn began a relationship sometime before the events of "Burning Low" However, in the episode "Frost & Fire", she breaks up with Finn after he inadvertently insults her in an attempt to get her and the Ice King to fight each other.
 Confused by her feelings, she overthrows her father as king and installs a new government and outlaws lies of any kind.
 She forgives Finn for what he did to her, allows him to visit any time, but declines his offer to rekindle their romantic relationship.
 In "Bun Bun", Finn genuinely apologizes for the way he treated Flame Princess, and the two once again become friends.